Medically reviewed by Drugs.com. Last updated on Jan 26, 2019.

 • Renal effects: Increases in serum creatinine, acute renal failure and renal tubular disorders have been reported; monitor for changes in renal function.
 Deferoxamine is readily dialyzable.
 When iron is chelated with deferoxamine, the chelate is water-soluble and is excreted renally.

-• Urine discoloration: Patients should be informed that urine may have a pink, reddish, or orange discoloration.
+• Urine discoloration: Patients should be informed that urine may have a pink, reddish, or orange discoloration (often referred to as vin rosé discoloration).

 • Aluminum toxicity: Treatment with deferoxamine in patients with aluminum toxicity may cause hypocalcemia and aggravate hyperparathyroidism.
 Deferoxamine may cause neurological symptoms (including seizure) in patients with aluminum-related encephalopathy receiving dialysis and may precipitate dialysis dementia onset.